gingerdeer/gingerdeer.github.io/serious.md

 Some current activities:
 * I'm a Discord moderator for the Topcoder community
-* I'm a coordinator and occasional writer or tester for Topcoder Rapid Development Matches
+* I'm the local Rapid Development Match (RDM) guru at Topcoder
 * I'm an open-source contributor to the Shuttle.rs project
 * Learning Rust
 * Having fun on CodinGame